katie-truong/minimal-mistakes/_posts/2016-07-01-Brexit-sentimental-analysis.md

 ### About the analysis
 - Sentimental analysis by the function `polarity` in the `qdap` package works very well with straightforward tweets, but doesn't work well with sarcasm.
 - The top retweeted tweets on Twitter tend to be neutral tweets.
-- As a non-Twitter user, I was fascinated to find out that Twitter users are very lukewarm with the favorite button.
-Instead, they retweet to express their opinions.
+- As a non-Twitter user, I am not sure if the nonchalance towards the favorite function only applies to this sample, or to Twitter as a whole.
+Maybe a Twitter user can shed me some light on this?

 I guess this is the end of my first post on this blog.
 Thanks for reading through such a very long, detailed post.
 Please leave a comment so I can improve my contents, and stay tuned for the next posts.